-I had to Google who Joe McCracken was; apparently he is a member of the upper house - has publicly foreshadowed plans to cut ... services ...
+I had to Google who Joe McCracken was; apparently he is a member of the upper house - has publicly foreshadowed plans to cut ...services ...

 if the Liberal Party wins government.
 Do not say the quiet things out loud, Joe.
-It is in this mob's DNA to cut essential services, and that is exactly what they will do if they are given that precious gift of government ever again.
-God help us that they are not.
+I mean, it is in this mob's DNA to cut essential services, and that is exactly what they will do if they are given that precious gift of government ever again - and God help us that they are not.

-They walk into this place - the Shadow Treasurer, the member for Brighton, does it all the time - and say they are going to cut revenue, they are going to fix every road, they are going to cut stamp duty, they are going to reduce debt and they are going to produce a budget surplus.
-Give me a break.
+I mean, they walk into this place - and the Shadow Treasurer, the member for Brighton, does it all the time.
+They are going to cut revenue, they are going to fix every road, they are going to cut stamp duty, they are going to reduce debt and they are going to produce a budget surplus.
+I mean, give me a break.
 How can you possibly do that without cutting essential services?
 How can you possibly do it?
 You cannot.
 And they have a history of doing it.
 This McCracken fella has already said that they are going to do it.
-Let us look at their history - TAFE cuts during 2010 and 2014.
+I mean, let us look at their history - TAFE cuts during 2010 and 2014.
 We won government in 2014 and literally had to rebuild a TAFE system from the ground up.
 We had to go to TAFE campuses with boltcutters to get the chains off the fence, because they had closed them.
 And who does that affect?
 That affects Victoria's most vulnerable people.